Following an intensive inspection and features review we've concluded that the Broil King Imperial is one of the top 3 gas grills on the 2018 market.

 Just one niggle and it's only a little one.
 Upon close scrutiny we found some fixings that were not stainless steel.

 It's inevitable that the screws pictured in the image above will eventually rust.
-To be fair its a cottar pin that actually secured the burner in place but if you ever did lose the head of the screw through corrosion then you really have a problem.
+To be fair its a cottar pin that actually secures the burner in place but if you ever did lose the head of the screw through corrosion then you really have a problem.
 Such a low cost to put a stainless steel screw in and so really frustrating that Broil King decided to cut this corner.

 The good news is that the amount of assembly required is absolutely minimal.
 Your Broil King Imperial arrives at your door fully assembled and on a pallet, all you need to do is take it off the pallet, add the side shelves and put the rotisserie into position.